Best Things to Do with Kids This Winter in Chicagoland

 Watch some sports

 Enjoy a Chicago Bulls game with the kids by purchasing their family ticket packs.
-The $35 pack includes one ticket, a jumbo hot dog, potato chips and a drink.
-Or check out Family Sundays at a Chicago Wolves game — the arena is packed with children’s activities.
+The pack includes one ticket, a jumbo hot dog, potato chips and a drink.
+Or if you prefer hockey, check out Best Day Evers at a Chicago Blackhawks game — the arena is packed with children’s activities.

 Practice your swing at these cool mini golf courses!